Dynamics of stochastic integrate-and-fire networks: Inhibitory stabilization

-In recent years, a body of work has emerged suggesting that mammalian cortex resides in an inhibitory-stabilized regime~\cite{griffith_stability_1963, wilson_excitatory_1972, ozeki_inhibitory_2009, kato_network-level_2017, adesnik_synaptic_2017, sanzeni_inhibition_2020}.
-There are two requirements for an excitatory-inhibitory network to be inhibitory-stabilized: the network must occupy a stable fixed point for the activity, and the excitatory population would be unstable on its own.
-These are difficult to test experimentally.
-Fortunately, the inhibitory-stabilized regime has another signature: paradoxical responses to inhibitory neuron stimulation, which can take two forms.
-In an excitatory-inhibitory network, stimulation of the inhibitory neurons leads to a reduction of their firing rates~\cite{tsodyks_paradoxical_1997}.
-If there are multiple inhibitory subtypes, the net inhibitory input to pyramidal neurons decreases upon inhibitory neuron stimulation~\cite{litwin-kumar_inhibitory_2016}.
+In recent years, a body of work has emerged suggesting that mammalian cortices resides in an inhibition-stabilized regime~\cite{griffith_stability_1963, wilson_excitatory_1972, ozeki_inhibitory_2009, kato_network-level_2017, adesnik_synaptic_2017, sanzeni_inhibition_2020}.
+There are two requirements for an excitatory-inhibitory network to be inhibition-stabilized: the network must occupy a stable attractor, but the excitatory population would be unstable on its own.
+These are difficult to directly test experimentally.
+Fortunately, inhibition-stabilized fixed points have another signature: paradoxical responses to inhibitory neuron stimulation.
+In an inhibition-stabilized network, stimulation of the inhibitory neurons leads to a paradoxical reduction of their firing rates~\cite{tsodyks_paradoxical_1997}.
+If there are multiple inhibitory subtypes, the net inhibitory input to excitatory neurons decreases upon inhibitory neuron stimulation~\cite{litwin-kumar_inhibitory_2016}.
 The widespread experimental observation of paradoxical responses, and other response patterns consistent with inhibition-stabilized networks, raises the question: is inhibitory stabilization a generic property, or does it require fine-tuned parameters towards which cortical networks develop?

-The inhibitory-stabilized regime, and paradoxical responses as its signature, are predictions of the classic activity equations of Eq.~\ref{eq:wc}, which do not account for spike resetting of the membrane potential.
-Does an inhibitory-stabilized regime exist in the first-order mean field theory of Eq.~\ref{eq:lif_mft_multi_pop} and~\ref{eq:ei_mean_J}?
+The inhibition-stabilized regime, and paradoxical responses as its signature, are predictions of the classic activity equations, Eq.~\ref{eq:amari}.
+Does an inhibition-stabilized regime exist in the mean field theory of Eqs.~\ref{eq:lif_mft_multi_pop} and~\ref{eq:ei_mean_J}?
 The stability requirements are determined from the Jacobian matrix,